simran-pandey/Scrapy-and-BeautifulSoup-web-scraper-for-ASP.NET-webpages/README.md

 ![](https://github.com/simran-pandey/Web-Scraper/blob/master/Screen%20captures/ss-3.PNG)

-while the developer window is still open -> select any state - I selected Delhi which fired up a POST request to the server.
+Select a state from the list and you will see that a request to "RPTApplicationSummary.aspx" has been made.
+Clicking on the response - RPTApplicationSummary.aspx leads you to the request details where you can see that your browser sent the state you've selected along with the __VIEWSTATE data that was in the original response from the server.

 ![](https://github.com/simran-pandey/Web-Scraper/blob/master/Screen%20captures/ss-4.PNG)